 For budget and/or permanent installations, we recommend either Renogy’s 100W solar panels or BougeRV’s 180W solar panels (you’ll need an MC4 to 8MM or Powerpole adapter and an extension cable in order to plug them into a portable power station).

 While portable power stations are dead simple to install and operate, the big downside here is cost.
 For about the same price as a Jackery, you can buy a complete system with greater capacity.
 And that’s before you add the solar panels that you’ll need to keep the Jackery charged.

 Another downside is flexibility.
 With portable power stations, what you get is what you get.
 If you have more custom needs, then you’re better off building your own system.

 How to Charge Batteries while Driving with a DC-DC Charger

 If you find yourself in overcast climates or heavily forested areas for an extended period, solar panels alone may not be enough to keep your batteries fully charged.
 When we first spent several days camping in the deep woods, we ran into issues with battery drain because we weren’t getting enough sun.
-So we installed a battery isolator to help supplement our solar panels (today, we would install a DC-DC charger).
+That’s where DC-DC chargers come into play.